RaushanKumar25/javascript-practice/README.md

 # most useful array methods in JavaScript
 1. map()

-The map() method creates a new array by applying a function to every element of the original array.
+:The map() method creates a new array by applying a function to every element of the original array.
 It does not change the original array.

 # 2. filter()

-The filter() method creates a new array containing only the elements that pass a given condition.
+:The filter() method creates a new array containing only the elements that pass a given condition.
 It’s used to filter out unwanted values.

+# 3. reduce()

+:The reduce() method runs a function on each element of the array to reduce it to a single value (like a sum or total).